CuBoulder/ucb_bootstrap_layouts/README.md

 # ucb_bootstrap_layouts

-A simple layout builder module that changes layout builder styles to bootstrap classes.
+A layout builder module that changes layout builder styles to bootstrap classes.